 What to Plant For Fall

 As you look outside and watch the leaves begin to change, you may be gearing up to say your goodbyes to summer, and a thriving garden.
-However, for gardeners looking to stretch out their growing season, the beginnings of fall signifies a new opportunity for planting!
-Late summer and fall is actually one of the best times of year to plant spring-blooming bulbs, cool-season annuals and vegetables, as well as trees, shrubs and perennials.
+However, for gardeners looking to stretch out their growing season, the beginning of fall signifies a new opportunity for planting!
+Late summer and fall is actually one of the best times of year to plant spring-blooming bulbs, cool-season annuals and vegetables, as well as trees, shrubs, and perennials.

 Cooler temperatures and soaking fall rains will help your plants establish stronger root systems before their winter slumber.
 For this blog, we will focus on what to plant for the fall season when it comes to vegetables and annuals, so that you don’t have to waste your seeds or slow down your green thumb.